announcement

 GeneReviews are a great resource to bring to your child’s clinicians.
 These publications provide a summary of current research on genetic conditions and information on ongoing care.

-Sotos syndrome (the GeneReviews linked below) is caused by an NSD1 abnormality, and this gene is usually affected by a 5q35 microdeletion.
+Sotos syndrome (the GeneReviews linked below) is caused by an NSD1 abnormality, and this gene is usually affected in a 5q35 microdeletion.

 Check out the GeneReviews for Sotos syndrome.